singh-man/books/crackingTheCoding/19_hints.md

 - \#206.
 9.8     How will you handle generating URLs?
 - \#207.
 10.6    Think about merge sort versus quick sort.
 WouId one of them work well for this purpose?
 - \#208.
 9.6     You also want to limit joins because they can be very expensive.
 - \#209.
-8.9     The problem with the solution suggested by the earlier hint is that it might have dupli­cate values.
+8.9     The problem with the solution suggested by the earlier hint is that it might have duplicate values.
 We could eliminate this by using a hash table.
 - \#210.
 11.6    Be careful  about your assumptions.
 Who are the users?
 Where are they using this?
 It might seem obvious, but the real answer might be different.
 - \#211.
 10.9    We can do a binary search in each row.
 How long will this take?
 How can we do better?
 - \#212.
 9.7     Think about things like how you're going to get the bank data (will it be pulled or pushed?), what features the system will support, etc.